Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

 on $ X $ is a $ G $-equivariant locally free resolution of the pushforward $ i_*\cO_Y, $ so we obtain a Koszul complex

 on $ \cX. $ Therefore,

 which explains the name ``$ K $-theoretic Euler class" since the usual Euler class $ e(\cV) $ is the class

-in the Chow ring $ A(\cX) $ of $ \cX. $ Suppose $ \cY $ is smooth.
+in the $ r $-th Chow group $ A^r(\cX) $ of $ \cX. $ Suppose $ \cX $ and $ \cY $ are smooth.
 Taking the equivariant Chern class in Example 15.3.1 in \cite{fulton1998intersection}, we obtain a relation between the $ K $-theoretic Euler class and the usual Euler class: